dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### EntityCloner.Microsoft.EntityFrameworkCore

-Cloning entities using EntityFrameworkCore configuration.
-You can use the 'Include' method to specify related data to be cloned.
+Cloning entities using EF Core configuration.
+You can use the `Include` method to specify related data to be cloned.
 For EF Core: 5, 6.

 [GitHub repository](https://github.com/HenkKin/EntityCloner.Microsoft.EntityFrameworkCore)
 [NuGet](https://www.nuget.org/packages/EntityCloner.Microsoft.EntityFrameworkCore)